Henry Seton-Karr

 Sir Henry Seton-Karr (5 February 1853 – 29 May 1914) was an English explorer, hunter and author and a Conservative politician who sat in the House of Commons from 1885 to 1906.

 Seton-Karr, born in India in 1853, was the son of George Berkeley Seton-Karr, of the Indian Civil Service (resident Commissioner at Baroda during the Indian Mutiny); and his wife Eleanor, the daughter of Henry Usborne of Branches Park, Suffolk.
-He was educated at Harrow School and Corpus Christi College, University of Oxford gaining an MA in law in 1876.
+He was educated at Harrow School and Corpus Christi College, University of Oxford, gaining an MA in law in 1876.
 He was called to the bar at Lincoln's Inn in 1879.
 Seton-Karr owned a cattle ranch (Pick Ranch) in Wyoming, USA and was a director of Capitol Freehold Land and Investment Co.
-He was an explorer, big game hunter and writer.
+He was an explorer, big-game hunter and writer.

 Seton-Karr was elected as the Member of Parliament (MP) for St Helens in the 1885 general election and held the seat until his defeat at the 1906 general election.
 He did not stand again in St Helens, but at the January 1910 general election he stood unsuccessfully in Berwickshire.

-Due to the string of defeats during the early months of the Second Boer War (1899–1902), the British government realised in late 1899 that they were going to need more troops than just the regular army, thus issuing a Royal Warrant to creat the Imperial Yeomanry, a volunteer force.
+Due to the string of defeats during the early months of the Second Boer War (1899–1902), the British government realised in late 1899 that they were going to need more troops than just the regular army, thus issuing a Royal Warrant to create the Imperial Yeomanry, a volunteer force.
 At the suggestion of Seton-Karr, the 18th Battalion was raised in early 1900, funded by the Earl of Dunraven and designated as "Sharpshooters".
 Unlike most IY battalions, which were formed from the existing Yeomanry regiments providing service companies of approximately 115 men each, the Sharpshooters were selected from volunteers who could prove their skill with a rifle and their horsemanship.
-Seton-Karr was present when the battalion left Southampton for service in South Africa on the SS Galeka in early April 1900, After the end of the war, he and was made a Companion of the Order of St Michael and St George (CMG) in October 1902, and a month later he was among the new knight bachelors in the King′s 1902 Birthday Honours list, following which he was formally knighted on 18 December 1902.
+Seton-Karr was present when the battalion left Southampton for service in South Africa on the SS Galeka in early April 1900.
+After the end of the war, he was made a Companion of the Order of St Michael and St George (CMG) in October 1902, and a month later he was among the new knights bachelor in the King's 1902 Birthday Honours list, following which he was formally knighted on 18 December 1902.